hieunc3/git-actions-section-4/note.md

 _`Strategy ?
 Which we can specify in a certain job`_

 - _Matrix strategies: a matrix strategy lets you use variables in a single job definition to automatically create multiple job runs that are based on the combinations of the variables.
 For example, you can use a matrix strategy to test your code in multiple versions of a language or on multiple operating systems._

+- _Include keyword:  For each object in the include list, the key:value pairs in in the object will be added to each of the matrix combinations if none of the key:value pairs overwrite any of the original matrix values.
+Of the object cannot be added to any of the matrix combinations, a new matrix combination will be created instead._

+- _Exclude keyword:  To remove specific configurations defined in the matrix.
+An exclude configuration only has to be a partial match for it to be excluded._